-- Emergency Alert System (EAS) messages normally broadcast today (2016) as "burned in" to the audio and video of a service.
-These messages may be received by TV stations as broadcast messages consisting of Frequency Shift Keyed (FSK) tones and audio, or as Common Alerting Protocol (CAP) messages XML documents based on version 1.2 of the CAP specification [60]. - Broadcaster initiated emergency public information messages urgent information the broadcaster desires to deliver to TV receivers that is separate or supplemental to an EAS message, or non-EAS emergency or urgent information. - Broadcaster Application (BA) A Broadcaster Application conforming to the ATSC 3.0 Interactive Content standard, A/344 [46], which can provide information pertaining to the alert.
+- Emergency Alert System (EAS) messages Normally broadcast as of 2019 as "burned-in" to the audio and video of a Service.
+These messages may be received by TV stations as broadcast messages consisting of Frequency Shift Keyed (FSK) tones and audio, or as Common Alerting Protocol (CAP) messages XML documents based on version 1.2 of the CAP specification [60]. - Broadcaster-initiated emergency public information messages Urgent information the broadcaster desires to deliver to TV receivers that is separate or supplemental to an EAS message, or non-EAS emergency or urgent information. - Broadcaster Application (BA) A Broadcaster Application conforming to the ATSC 3.0 Interactive Content Standard, A/344 [46], which can provide information pertaining to the alert.
 Note that Broadcaster Applications that will present emergency information should subscribe to AEAT according to the API documented in A/344 [46].

-- Rich media files content files that provide additional information about an emergency alert.
-These rich media files may be referenced from within the CAP message, or may be resources used by the BA. - Emergency-related programming programming such as local news coverage that provides viewers with information about the ongoing emergency
+- Rich media files Content files that provide additional information about an emergency alert.
+These rich media files may be referenced from within the CAP message, or may be resources used by the BA. - Emergency-related programming Programming such as local news coverage that provides viewers with information about the ongoing emergency.